Bald Eagle State Forest

 A district-level state forest resource management plan is written for each of the bureau’s 20 forest districts across the state.

 Bald Eagle State Forest staff hosted a public meeting and online survey about its draft management plan in 2018.
-Citizens are invited to view
+Public comments and responses (PDF) to the plan are available to review.

 Using public input and building on the statewide 2016 management plan, the Bureau of Forestry revised and completed a new Bald Eagle State Forest Resource Management Plan (PDF), setting district-level management priorities.